pcasl/ASL-Handbook/bgs.md

 # Background Suppression

-In the early work of MR angiography, researchers used a similar idea to subtract a pair of images with and without labeled blood.
+In the early work of MR angiography, blood and vessel images were acheived by subtracting a pair of images with and without labeled blood.
 When the background signal is not stable, the subtraction results in non-blood signal.
 Therefore, multiple inversion RFs were used to reduce the static tissue signal.

 One of the earliest work was presented by Nishmura et al. [^1]